 Subject coordinators are tutors who have volunteered to write the booklet – a maximum of forty pages – for their subject, and teach at least one class in that subject.
 This booklet will be distributed to all students and tutors of the subject.
 They are responsible for providing subject content to tutors, and communicating on a regular basis with the tutors teaching their subject.

 Applicants for this role must have a strong academic background as well as effective leadership and communication skills.
-They must have an in depth knowledge of their subject area, and have reviewed the changes to the 2018 curriculum listed on the VCAA website.
+They must have an in depth knowledge of their subject area, and will review the changes to the 2019 curriculum listed on the VCAA website.
 They will be provided with subject booklets from the previous year (where available).

 Time commitment: Subject booklets are due in early November, so please consider this when applying for this role.
 Attendance at Tutor Camp is optional, however, highly recommended.
-Coordinators must be available for Subject Coordinator Facilitation day (September) and Tutor Training Day (21/11/2019).
+Coordinators must be available for Subject Coordinator Facilitation day (September) and Tutor Training Day (Late November).

 Full Subject Coordinator position description